4-4-1-1 Formation ‘The Warrior’ – Ian Martin’s Award-Winning Tactic

 written by Ian Martin

 Welcome to the latest in our FM17 tactics series.
 This time, we are going to take a look at the 4-4-1-1 formation which led Ian Martin’s FC United side to Vanarama National League North glory.
 It is nicknamed ‘The Warrior’, due to its sword-like shape and is super successful if you use it alongside our pre-season set up and team morale guides as well.
 It is tried and tested with lower league sides, but why not try it yourself in a bigger league and tell us how it goes!
+But before moving on, don’t forget to check the other FMS unstoppable FM 2017 tactics by clicking here. :)

 The 4-4-1-1 Formation: